 Family Tax Credit

-Even though your elderly dependents will not be eligible for the Child Tax Credit, they may qualify for the Family and Other Dependents Credit which is worth $500 per dependent.
+Even though your elderly dependents will not be eligible for the Child Tax Credit, they may qualify for the Family and Other Dependents Credit.
 This is a nonrefundable credit introduced by the Tax Cuts and Jobs Act.
 It applies to most elderly and disabled dependents.